 4. Your manager can either build or break your career

 Having a talented manager is essential for every individual in the entertainment industry.
-While you work on perfecting your art, your manager will be on toes for branding and marketing of your services.
+While you work on perfecting your art, your manager will be on your toes for branding and marketing your services.
 Furthermore, they will work to ensure that you get well-paying gigs, tours, etc. They will even schedule media interviews for you to help in exposing your brand even further.

 Do not be in a rush to get a manager – always take your time before you settle on one.
 Many factors need to be considered before you pick a good manager for yourself, such as how much they understand their job and your industry, how agile they are, and most importantly, how comfortable you are working with them.